stevewitman/bookmarks/BOOKMARKS.md

 import { AngularFireDatabase } from 'angularfire2/database';
 ```

-Declare a variable called bookmarks (which will be a Firebase list object) in `bookmarks.service.ts`
+Remove the hardcoded array of bookmarks and in it's place declare a variable called bookmarks (which will be a Firebase list object) in `bookmarks.service.ts`

 ```
-links;
+bookmarks;
 ```

 In the constructor inject the AngularFireDatabase object and set links to a Firebase list object from the bookmarks endpoint on the Firebase server.
 This will be listening to the list of bookmarks. `bookmarks.service.ts`